Neomoorea/obsidian-daynest/README.md

 creates that note first, from your template, with `{{date}}`, `{{date:
 FORMAT}}`, `{{time}}`, and `{{title}}` substituted — then opens it according to your "Open Daily Note in" setting.

-## Limitations

-A few things are deliberately out of scope or simplified, rather than quietly cut corners:

-- No recurring events, reminders/notifications, or multi-day spanning events, and no syncing with external calendars — everything lives in your vault.
-- Dragging to create, move, or resize needs a mouse or trackpad; touch support is basic (tapping to open, edit, or toggle a task works, precise dragging doesn't yet).
-- Month view's "+N more" opens that day in Day view rather than a popover.
-- Colour rules reorder via ↑/↓ buttons rather than drag-and-drop.

 ## Installing it